51Degrees/device-detection-dotnet/README.md

 Tests can be found in the `Tests/` folder.
 These can all be run from within Visual Studio or by using the `dotnet test` command line tool.

+Some tests require additional resources in order to run.
+These will either fail or return an 'inconclusive' result if these resources are not provided.

+- Some tests require an 'Enterprise' data file.
+This can be obtained by [purchasing a license](https://51degrees.com/pricing).
+  - Once available, the full path to this data file must be specified in the `DEVICEDETECTIONDATAFILE` environment variable.
+- Tests using the cloud service require resource keys with specific properties to be provided using environment variables:
+  - The `SUPER_RESOURCE_KEY` environment variable should be populated with a key that includes all properties.
+A [license](https://51degrees.com/pricing) is required in order to access some properties.

 ## Project documentation